Enlarged Tonsils & Swollen Tonsils Causes & Symptoms

 Tonsils are two round lumps that are located in the back of the throat.
 The purpose of tonsils is to prevent bacteria and viruses from entering the body through the nose or mouth.
-However, when tonsils become enlarged, they can be the cause of certain health conditions.
+However, when tonsils become enlarged in adults or children, they can be the cause of certain health conditions.

 Tonsils that have swollen or become enlarged can cause the following serious health conditions: